Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 He was a rookie contestant.

-Scott was eliminated in episode 2 due to his lack of focus that saw him cooking the shrimp that was supposed to be cooked tableside.
+Scott was eliminated in episode 2 due to his lack of focus, which saw him cooking the shrimp that was supposed to be cooked tableside.

-After Hell's Kitchen, Scott worked at Polaris Career Center teaching culinary arts as a Chef instructor.
+After Hell's Kitchen, Scott worked at Polaris Career Centre, teaching culinary arts as a Chef instructor.

-In 2023, he was Culinary Innovations Manager at Nestlé Professional.
+In 2023, he was the Culinary Innovations Manager at Nestlé Professional.

-Scott is Private Chef/Owner at Evoke Private Dining.
+Scott is a Private Chef/Owner at Evoke Private Dining.

-He is also owner of Evoke Hospitality Consulting.
+He is also the owner of Evoke Hospitality Consulting.

-She was a veteran contestant and competed in Hell's Kitchen season 14, where she was runner up.
+She was a veteran contestant and competed in Hell's Kitchen season 14, where she was the runner-up.

 T was eliminated in episode 6 due to her poor performances and failure to communicate with Heather.